Peer Group Inspiration & Strategy Guide

 efficiency

-Peer Group Pointers!
+Peer Pointers!

 • Numerical abbreviations: K = thousands, M = millions, B = billions, T = trillions.